 Lucasfilm/SyFy

 We all know and love Princess Leia from Star Wars.
 As we learn in the series, she is the sister of Luke Skywalker.
 The two share a powerful spiritual and psychic connection.
-This recalls Princess Alia of Dune, Paul Atreides’s sister with whom he shares a powerful spiritual and psychic connection.
+This Star Wars character recalls Princess Alia of Dune, Paul Atreides’s sister with whom he shares a powerful spiritual and psychic connection.

 In Star Wars, Luke and Leia eventually learn of their secret lineage.
 They are the children of the saga’s main villain, Darth Vader.
 In Dune, Paul and Alia learn they are the grandchildren of that saga’s main villain, Vladimir Harkonnen.

-The Force / The Voice
+Star Wars‘ The Force and Dune’s The Voice

 Warner Bros/Legendary

-Jedi Bendu / Prana-Bindu
+Jedi Bendu and Prana-Bindu

 In George Lucas’s original rough draft of Star Wars, the Jedi were referred to as the “Jedi Bendu,” the carriers of the Force—a connection to all life in the universe.
 In the script, they are also referred to as “the most feared warriors in the universe”.
 Eventually, Star Wars canon repurposed the term Bendu in the animated series Rebels, where we meet Force-sensitive entities of the same name who represent the center of the Force.
 In Dune, Prana-Bindu is a method of training that leads to the complete control of one’s nerves and muscles which aids in combat.
 It’s a major principle of the Bene Gesserit.